Welcome to my academic pages!

 Scientific research - overview (read more)

-- discrete mathematics, graph theory (structural and topological)
+- discrete mathematics, graph theory (structural and topological), discrete geometry,

 - Research opportunities for students (more details):

-- visit our student FI:IV119 Seminar on Discrete Mathematical Methods,
+- visit the seminar FI:IV119 Seminar on Discrete Mathematical Methods (already for first-year students),

-- see bachelor/master thesis topics related to our research
+- see an offer of bachelor/master thesis topics

-and read about scientific achievements of our students, - opportunity of a PhD study
+and read about scientific achievements of my students, - consider the opportunity of a PhD study

 - with stipend (good foreign applicants welcome):

-Generally speaking, any theoretical research into graphs (with emphasis on structural and topological graph theory) and into graph algorithms (with emphasis on parameterized complexity) can be discussed.
-See our current research directions.
+Generally speaking, any theoretical research into graphs (with emphasis on structural and topological graph theory), into graph algorithms (with emphasis on parameterized complexity and logic on graphs), and some discrete geometrical problems can be discussed.
+See the current research topics.

 - A short list of selected recent publications